ahnazary/ur5_data_pipeline/README.md

 python publish_angles.py
 ```

 This script will publish random angles to the MQTT broker every 0.1 seconds.
+Run this in a separate terminal.

 ### start the reader